davidearl/jcomma/README.md

 ## Acknowledgments

-Apart from PHP and server software, the only dependencies are [PHP_XLSXWriter](https://github.com/mk-j/PHP_XLSXWriter) for the xlsx file format output, licensed under the MIT license, and [jQuery](https://jquery.com/), also MIT license.
+Apart from PHP and server software, the only dependencies are [PHP_XLSXWriter](https://github.com/mk-j/PHP_XLSXWriter) for the xlsx file format output, licensed under the MIT license, and [jQuery](https://jquery.com/) and [jQuery UI](https://jqueryui.com/), also MIT license.